 For more information about partial hospitalization programs, contact Acera Health today.

-Acera Health provides both residential and outpatient treatment.
+Acera Health provides both residential and outpatient treatment in Costa Mesa, Corona Del Mar, and other Orange County locations.
 You can receive 24/7 supervision and care in one of our houses with everything provided in the program.
 On the other hand, you can schedule meetings 3-5 times a week with our therapist.
 We’ll recommend the best course of treatment for you after the initial diagnosis.

 Care will also depend on your condition.
 Some people work best in a group, while others have more success getting treatment individually.
 With over 100 years of combined experience, we are ready to meet your needs.
 Contact us today, and we can begin creating a tailored plan for your situation.
 We are here to help you on the road to recovery.